 We want children to behave well because it is the right thing to do and not always to get a reward.
-However, children must learn how to behave well, so they need us to point out to them what they have done that was good behaviour and praise them when they have made good choices.
-Praising a child verbally for their effort, wise choice or sensible strategy forms the bedrock of how we encourage good behaviour.
-Generally speaking, the older and more mature children are, the less need there will be for us to praise ordinary, everyday good choices as children will have internalised these for themselves.
+However, it is the responsibility of all staff to set and maintain social norms.
+Children must learn how to behave well, so they need us to be clear and consistent in our expectations, to point out to them what they have done that was good behaviour and to praise them when they have made good choices.
+It is the responsibility of all staff to maintain our high expectations at all times.